MetriqOrg/go/tools/stellar-hd-wallet/README.md

 ## Usage

 ```
-Simple HD wallet for Stellar Lumens.
+Simple HD wallet for Metriq MTRQ.
 THIS PROGRAM IS STILL EXPERIMENTAL.
 USE AT YOUR OWN RISK.

 Usage:
   stellar-hd-wallet [command]